Hamilton, MAT, Longines: our selection of military watches

 band of brothers

-Hell has only just begun for these paratroopers who have recently arrived in Normandy.
-The Band of Brothers series presents exceptional testimonies from the real characters of the 101st at the start of each episode (Ken Goff/The LIFE Images Collection via Getty Images/Getty Images)
+Hell is just beginning for these paratroopers who have just arrived in Normandy.
+The series Band of Brothers presents at the beginning of each episode the exceptional testimonies of the real characters of the 101st (Ken Goff/The LIFE Images Collection via Getty Images/Getty Images)

-It goes without saying that military watches must be robust and precise, capable of withstanding certain shocks while keeping good time.
+It goes without saying that military watches must be robust and precise, able to withstand certain shocks while maintaining good timekeeping.
 Water resistance is also a requirement, particularly for army or navy watches.
-In this regard, commandos often use diving watches, special units such as combat swimmers or paratroopers at one time used Tudor Submariners.
+In this regard, commandos often use diving watches, and special units such as combat swimmers or paratroopers have at one time used Tudor Submariners.

 The case of the Air Force is quite different.
 The chronograph predominated for a long time in this weapon, and in particular those of Breguet.
-However, we will see aviators wearing other, more classic models instead of the chronograph.
-To cite just one example, French Air Force aviators were in the past equipped with a diving watch like the Yema Superman.
+However, we will see aviators wearing other more classic models in place of the chronograph.
+To cite just one example, the aviators of the French Air Force were equipped in the past with a diving watch like the Yema Superman.

 The problem with the chronograph is generally its poor water resistance due to the non-screwed crown and especially its pushers through which water can infiltrate. .